quickapps/docs/en/developers/eav-api.rst

-After behavior is attached to your table and some virtual columns are defined, you can start fetching entities from your table as usual, using "Table::find()" or similar; every Entity fetched entity in this way will have additional attributes as they were conventional table columns, for example in any controller:
+After behavior is attached to your table and some virtual columns are defined, you can start fetching entities from your table as usual, using "Table::find()" or similar; every Entity fetched in this way will have additional attributes as they were conventional table columns.
+For example in any controller:

 .. code:: php